 It’s obvious that the rich try to get richer just because they’re greedy, right?
-But it makes no sense that someone would keep trying to build wealth even after they’ve acquired an amount that they could never reasonably spend.
+But it makes no sense that someone would keep trying to build wealth even after they’ve acquired an amount they could never reasonably spend.

 If materialism really was people’s only reason for wanting more money, sooner or later they’d run out of stuff to purchase and they’d stop.
-But that doesn’t happen, which means that something else is going on.
+But that doesn’t happen, which means something else is going on.

 To understand this, we need to look at how it feels to be in positions of high and low statuses.
 Even just the terminology we use, referring to people low on the totem pole as “nobodies” is degrading.
 We all want to be “somebody” instead, so we seek status so others don’t ignore us.

 Another way of looking at it is that we all want to feel like people respect and love us.
 We want to matter to at least someone in the world.

 The problem with status-seeking is it completely overlooks our own self-worth.
 If we don’t know our own value, it’s only natural that we’ll base our identity on what others think of us.
 This is part of why seeking prominence stresses us out so much.